GuillaumeMorini/TP-Kubernetes/README.md

 > Refresh your management UI and after a few seconds you'll see a blank screen.
 The UI component can't even access the application pods to see where traffic is flowing!

 The first thing is to allow ingress traffic from the management UI, so you can see what's happening.
-Write the file [allow-management-ui.yaml](kubernetes/policies/ingress/allow-management-ui.yaml) that sets up a policy in each namespace with these rules:
+Write the file [allow-management-ui.yaml](kubernetes/policies/ingress/allow-management-ui.yaml) that sets up a policy in each namespace (except management-ui) with these rules:

-- for any pod in the namspace
+- for any pod in the namespace
 - allow ingress traffic from any pod in a namespace which matches the label `role=management-ui`

 Deploy the policy to set up the UI: